Ghosts Tampered with My Gas Gauge – Twice?

 Blood Cemetery, a local nickname for “Pine Hill Cemetery,” is one of the northeast’s most famous haunted cemeteries.
 Folklore centers around the headstone of Abel Blood, whose history offers nothing to support the tales of his hauntings.

-However, this lovely cemetery — not far from Nashua, NH and less than an hour from downtown Boston, MA — seems to be haunted… I’m just not sure how haunted.
+However, this lovely cemetery – near Nashua, NH (of Gilson Road Cemetery fame) and less than an hour from Boston, MA – seems to be haunted.

 To visit the cemetery, you can approach from Nartoff Road in Hollis, New Hampshire, off Route 130 (Exit 6 from NH’s Route 3).
 It’s an easy drive through some lovely rural landscapes.
 The cemetery is next to Nartoff Road near the crest of the hill.
 It will be on your right.